-- 3.4 As a regulator we constantly strive to re-evaluate our processes and thinking to ensure that we deliver price controls in a focused and timely manner.
-A number of internal meetings and discussion documents have facilitated the Networks Team in building lessons learned from RP5 into RP6, not least a desire to formalise a greater amount of working level engagement between teams to expedite the delivery of RP6, both from the Regulator's and NIE Networks perspectives ie issuing this Approach Document along with working level meetings to provide NIE Networks with early insight into the Regulator's likely approach at determination stage, so NIE Networks can start making early preparations for its submission of a Business Plan. - 3.5 A further example of enhanced, formal working level engagement has been the more recent process of our developing consumer engagement in partnership with NIE Networks, DETI and CCNI, early enough to allow the input of consumer research findings to influence this document and input to NIE Networks' Business Plan and our subsequent determinations. - 3.6 In summary, we have taken into account lessons learned from RP5 which includes a lengthier and detailed timeline for the project, application of RIGs, use of consumer engagement and a focus on ensuring RP6 sets clear outputs and associated obligations on NIE Networks.
+- 4.13 As a regulator we constantly strive to re-evaluate our processes and thinking to ensure that we deliver price controls in a focused and timely manner.
+We will continue with our aim to formalise a greater amount of working level engagement between teams to expedite the delivery of RP6. - 4.14 Our development of consumer and stakeholder engagement in partnership with NIE Networks, DETI and CCNI, is an initiative we will seek to build upon across RP6 and into the next price control RP7.
+This will help influence both NIE Networks' Business Plan submission and our subsequent determinations, including our RP6 draft determination consultation. - 4.15 In summary, we have taken into account lessons learned from RP5 which includes a lengthier and detailed timeline for the project, application of RIGs, use of consumer engagement and a focus on ensuring RP6 sets clear outputs and KPIs for NIE Networks.